firebase/firebase-admin-dotnet/README.md

 Admin .NET SDK supports the following frameworks:

-* .NET Framework 4.5+ (4.6.1+ recommended)
+* .NET Framework 4.6.1+
-* netstandard 1.5 and 2.0 (2.0 recommended), providing .NET Core support
+* .NET Standard 2.0, providing .NET Core support

 This is consistent with the frameworks supported by other .NET libraries associated with Google Cloud Platform.

-Support for .NET Framework 4.5 and netstandard 1.5 is now deprecated.
-Next major version of the Admin SDK will terminate support for these frameworks.
-Developers are advised to upgrade their runtime frameworks accordingly.

 ## Documentation